ready4-dev/readyforwhatsnext/content/en/docs/Framework/Implementation/Modularity/index.en.md

 ### ready4 Model Modules

 As we use the term, a "model module" is comprised of both a data-structure (or "class") and algorithms (or "methods") that are associated with that data-structure.
-A model module can be used to model a discrete component of a system relevant to young people's mental health.
+A model module can be used to model a discrete component of a health economic system.
 Model modules can be created from a template - the `ready4` package's `Ready4Module` class.

 We can create an object (`X`) from the `Ready4Module` template using the following command.